Benefits of working with us

 Staff discounts and benefits

 As a University staff member, you can enjoy many staff benefits, including discounts at a range of big brand retailers.

-The University is part of Unisaver.
-Unisaver is a recognised scheme for the purposes of KiwiSaver.
+The University is part of Unisaver, a recognised scheme for the purposes of KiwiSaver.
 Most University employees are entitled to join UniSaver.